 How is a CLUE report generated?

 Only homeowners and insurance providers can officially request a CLUE report, but you can request a copy from the home seller to learn more about a property’s history.
 Most home insurance companies contribute claims history information to the CLUE database, which is maintained by research company LexisNexis.
-When a homeowner files an insurance claim for incidents such as water damage, fire damage or criminal activity on the property, for example, most insurance company reports go onto the CLUE database.
+When a homeowner files an insurance claim for incidents such as water damage, fire damage or criminal activity on the property, for example, most insurance company reports are entered into the CLUE database.

-Your insurance company then uses the information from the LexisNexis CLUE report as guidance in setting rates for your insurance.
-While claims filed by prior owners of a home should not affect your insurance premium, claims that you have filed on your own prior addresses might.
+Your insurance company uses the information from the CLUE report as guidance in setting rates for insuring your new home.
+While claims filed by prior owners of a home should not affect your insurance premium, claims that you have filed on your prior homes might.
 This is because, in the eyes of an insurance carrier, if you have filed a claim in the past, you are more likely to do so again in the future.

 What’s in a CLUE report?